HL7/davinci-crd/input/pagecontent/foundation.md

 <div class="new-content" markdown="1">
 ### CRD Servers
 Payers may have multiple back-end functions that handle different types of decision support and/or different types of services.
 If a payer supports [endpoint discovery]({{site.data.fhir.ver.hrex}}/endpoint-discovery.html), they **SHALL** have at most a single endpoint for each coverage (e.g., Medicare, Medicaid, or commercial) they provide coverage under.
 In FHIR, a coverage instance essentially corresponds with the identification information on an insurance card, irrespective of the types of coverage available under that card.
 If a payer does not support endpoint discovery, they **SHALL** expose only one CRD endpoint capable of handling all coverages.
 All CRD requests for the patient coverage, irrespective of type of service, will be sent to a single endpoint.
 CRD servers are free to route the information from their endpoint(s) to back-end services as needed.
 This routing may evolve over time and should have no impact on CRD client calls.

+Initial setup of connectivity between client and payer will have a manual component to establish security credentials and a trust relationship (unless both parties are part of a shared trust network).
+Dynamic endpoint discovery allows for the potential for the use of different endpoints for different coverages and/or evolution of what endpoints are used for different coverage over time without changing security credential or legal agreement expectations.
 </div>

 ### Enabling a CRD Server